• Home

 • Let the cake cool almost completely in the pan before trying to remove.
 Take it out and let it cool completely on a wire cooling rack.

-• Once cool, you can take a thin layer off the top of the cake with a knife, to make a flat surface.
+• Once cool, if your cake has a dome top, you can take a thin layer off the top of the cake with a knife, to make a flat surface.
 You can leave it with a dome if you prefer.

-• In the large bowl of an electric mixer or using a hand held mixer, beat the butter or vegan baking stick until smooth and creamy.
-About 2-3 minutes.
+In the large bowl of an electric mixer or using a hand held mixer, beat the ¼ cup unsalted butter until smooth and creamy.
+About 2 minutes.

-• With the mixer on low speed, add in the confectioners’ sugar, water, salt and vanilla.
-Beat until smooth.
+• With the mixer on very low speed, slowly add in the 2 ¼ cups confectioners' sugar and 1 teaspoon pure vanilla extract.
+Beat until combined.

-• Use all the frosting to frost the sides and top of the cake.
+• Using an icing spatula or a butter knife, frost the sides and top of the cake.

 Video